9gag-open-source/mobiledetect-varnish/README.md

 Based on [varnish-mobiletranslate](https://github.com/willemk/varnish-mobiletranslate).

-Intended to be a drop-in replacement for devicedetect
+Intended to be a drop-in replacement for [devicedetect](https://github.com/varnishcache/varnish-devicedetect).

 ## Installation